It was "not a relief in the sense of a rescue... But relief in the sense of reopening ground contact and eliminating the enemy

 The Cav took the high ground and opened 7 LZ's in 5 days.
 LZ Wharton got into an artillery duel with NVA 130mm cannon's.

-Guess who lost the duel ?
+Guess who lost the duel?
 Not the CAV!
-The resupply choppers were hauling upwards of 500 tons of artillery ammo a day to
+The resupply choppers were hauling upwards of 500 tons of artillery ammo a day to the

 The enemy was leaving unbelievable amounts of weapons and ammo behind as they left the battlefield.
 Over 763 individual